sriharsha8991/My_SQL/README.md

 these are the exercise files used in course **My SQL Essential Training** in [LinkedIn](https://www.linkedin.com/learning-login/share?account=92695330&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fmysql-essential-training-2%3Ftrk%3Dshare_ent_url%26shareId%3D6YKzxNXPRsGXyODA4XauCA%253D%253D)

-NOTE: This repository is to keep a track on progress in learning My SQL
+NOTE: This repository is to keep a track on progress in learning My SQL.